What Does Spam Stand For? Email Terminology You Should Learn

 The process is only too easy, and we’ll guide you through the whole thing.
 All you need to do is take these simple steps:

-- Log into your DoNotPay account from any web browser or iOS app
+- Log into your DoNotPay account from any web browser

 - Select the Spam Collector option